Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 'sticky' navigation bar and a footer containing contact information.

-The Home page will have links to book a class, images of the studio and past classes, testimonials, frequently asked questions and an option to submit a question or subscribe to our newsletter if they want to.
+The Home page will have links to book a class, images of the studio and past classes, testimonials, frequently asked questions and an option to submit a question.

 The booking page will have our class schedule, pricing information and a booking form.